-Deciding to continue your culinary education could be a great first step towards building the career and life you’ve always wanted.
+Deciding to earn your culinary arts degree could be a great first step towards building the career and life you’ve always wanted.
 But as you explore different schools and programs, things can quickly get a bit confusing.

 Culinary school or community college?
-Bachelor degree?
-Associate degree?
+Bachelor’s degree?
+Associates degree?
 Diploma?
 Which school and which program will help get you closest to your goals?
 And what are the differences between them?

 Get a Fast, Flexible Education with a Culinary Diploma